iamThiagoo/iamThiagoo/README.md

 # Thiago Ferreira

-Back-End Developer based in Caxias do Sul (RS), Brazil.

 I enjoy studying and testing technologies outside my daily routine and saving them here.
 So you’ll find a bit of everything here 👌

 <details>